“A beautiful rustic-chic 3-bedroom house rental in the island’s centre, with a heated pool, fantastic hiking, and friendly prices”

-The guest lounge, with its large pile of glossy travel magazines, is a comfortable place to escape from the heat in summer or cosy up by the wood-burner in winter.
+The sitting room is a comfortable place to escape from the heat in summer or cosy up by the wood-burner in winter.
+There's also a dining room and a fully equipped kitchen.
 Step outside and the tropical garden is a delight, with loungers by the pool, dotted amongst exotic plants and fruit trees.

 - Air conditioning

 - Safe box